-The House produces many documents for the use of its Members, their staff and the public.
-These documents enable all interested parties to follow parliamentary business; they also provide a permanent record of debate, decisions made, and information about business due to come before the House and its committees.
+The House produces documents for the use of its members, their staff and the public.
+These documents enable all interested parties to follow parliamentary business; they also provide a permanent record of debate, decisions made, and information about business before the House and its committees.
 All House publications are published simultaneously in both official languages and are made available electronically on the House of Commons website at www.ourcommons.ca.
-Some publications are also available in hard copy.

-The House of Commons Debates, more commonly known as “Hansard”, is the complete—edited, revised, and corrected—report of proceedings that take place in the House and in Committees of the Whole.
+The House of Commons Debates, commonly known as “Hansard”, is the edited, revised, and corrected transcript of proceedings that take place in the House.

 Order Paper and Notice Paper

-The Order Paper and Notice Paper is a two-part document published each day the House sits.
-Each section of the Order Paper and Notice Paper has many divisions and subdivisions, encompassing all the categories of business for which notice must be given or that can be brought before the House on a given day.
+The Order Paper and Notice Paper is a two-part document that includes all the business for which notice must be given or that can be brought before the House on a given day.

-The Order Paper is the complete and authoritative agenda of all items of business that may be considered by the House of Commons.
+The Order Paper is the official agenda of any business that the House of Commons may consider.

-The Notice Paper contains all items for which notice has been given.
-In order not to take the House by surprise, notice is required before most substantive matters may be raised for consideration by the House.
-Items on the Notice Paper typically move to the Order Paper once the required notice period has expired.
+The Notice Paper contains items of which notice has been given.
+So as not to take the House by surprise, members give notice before substantive matters are to be raised.
+Items on the Notice Paper typically move to the Order Paper once the required notice period is over.

-The Order Paper and Notice Paper is published for each sitting day by the Journals Branch, and the printed version is distributed in the morning in the Chamber.
-The electronic version is usually made available on the House of Commons website the previous evening.
+The House publishes the Order Paper and Notice Paper for each sitting day.
+The electronic version is made available on the website as soon as possible after the previous sitting.

 Projected Order of Business